HobnobMancer/pyrewton/index.md

 Information for the general operation of `pyrewton` and support troubleshooting can be found at [Read the Docs](https://phd-project-scripts.readthedocs.io/en/latest/).

+The supplementary tables and figures for the evaluation presented in Hobbs _et al_., can be [found here](https://hobnobmancer.github.io/pyrewton/pyrewton/cazymes/evaluate_tools/report/cazyme_prediction_tool_evaluation-2021-03-30.html).

 ## Citation

 When using `pyrewton` please cite: